Paving the way for international human rights lawyers

 Fellows receive a stipend.
-In past years the Law School has also provided limited financial support to defray travel costs.
+In past years, Brooklyn Law School has also provided limited financial support to defray travel costs.
 Fellows are responsible for securing their own food and lodging and for arranging local transportation.

 Both full-time and part-time students who have completed their first year of study are eligible for an International Human Rights Fellowship.
 Successful applicants will demonstrate a dedication to international human rights, identify a proposed internship, and submit a timely application.
 All applicants must have a 3.0 GPA.

 Once selected, fellows are expected to report on their summer internships and the legal challenges that they addressed at a luncheon for the Brooklyn Law School community during the fall semester.
 Fellows are also expected to attend talks and programs on international human rights throughout the course of the academic year and to participate in the public interest international law community at Brooklyn Law School.